 Matthew K. Kelsey is a partner in the New York office of Gibson, Dunn & Crutcher and a member of Gibson Dunn’s Business Restructuring and Reorganization Practice Group.
-Mr. Kelsey’s practice focuses on representing companies, financial institutions and creditor groups inside and outside of Chapter 11 in numerous industries, including the real estate, energy, financial, shipping, manufacturing, and construction sectors.
+Mr. Kelsey’s practice focuses on representing companies, financial institutions and creditor groups inside and outside of Chapter 11 in numerous industries, including the real estate, retail, pharmaceutical, infrastructure, finance, shipping, and construction sectors.

 Mr. Kelsey received his Juris Doctor, with honors, from Rutgers University School of Law — Newark.
+He obtained his Bachelor of Arts degree from Thomas Aquinas College.
 He is a member of the Order of the Coif and the recipient of the American Bankruptcy Institute’s Medal of Excellence.
-He obtained his Bachelor of Arts degree from Thomas Aquinas College.
 He is admitted to practice law in New York and admitted in the U.S. District Court, Southern District of New York.

-Mr. Kelsey represented companies in various industries in Chapter 11 proceedings, including The Woodbridge Group of Companies (luxury real estate investment firm); SH 130 Concession Company, LLC (privately-operated toll road); Arcapita Bank B.C.S.(c) (Bahraini private equity firm); Almatis B.V. (developer and producer of premium specialty alumina materials); TBS International plc (international shipping); Lehman Brothers Finance (Swiss subsidiary of Lehman Brothers Holdings) in connection with its Chapter 15 case, its liquidation proceedings in Switzerland, and its $12.5 billion claim against Lehman Brothers Holdings; Building Materials Holding Corporation (supplier of building materials and construction services).
+Mr. Kelsey represents companies in various industries, including EuropaCorp S.A.
+(French film production and distribution company) in its Chapter 15 case; Brookstone Holdings (specialty electronics retailer); The Woodbridge Group of Companies (luxury real estate investment firm); SH 130 Concession Company, LLC (privately-operated toll road); Arcapita Bank B.C.S.(c) (Bahraini private equity firm); Almatis B.V. (developer and producer of premium specialty alumina materials); TBS International plc (international shipping); Lehman Brothers Finance (Swiss subsidiary of Lehman Brothers Holdings) in its Chapter 15 case, liquidation proceedings in Switzerland, and $12.5 billion claim against Lehman Brothers Holdings; Building Materials Holding Corporation (supplier of building materials and construction services).
 Mr. Kelsey also represents companies and boards of directors in various out-of-court restructurings.

-Mr. Kelsey represented Goldman Sachs in connection with the chapter 9 restructuring of the Kennewick Public Hospital District (health care); Mesa West in connection with an out-of-court restructuring of a real estate project; Bank of America in connection with litigation relating to postpetition interest entitlements under ISDA Master Agreements in Lehman Brothers Holdings; the Official Committee of Unsecured Creditors in RCS Capital Corporation (retail investment advisory firm); YFE Holdings, Inc., as DIP Lender to Fresh & Easy (grocery chain); Credit Suisse and the steering committee of first lien lenders in Rural/Metro Corporation (private ambulance and emergency services); Cintra Infraestructuras, S.A. and affiliates in Indiana Toll Road (privately-operated toll road); PDL BioPharma, Inc. in connection with dismissal of bankruptcy case of Defined Diagnostics (pharmaceutical development company); Argonaut Capital as DIP lender and plan sponsor in Solyndra LLC (solar panel manufacturing); Cadence Design Systems in litigation over attempted sale by Theta Microelectronics of its patent portfolio; The Yucaipa Companies in connection with the disputed confirmation of Allied Holdings; the agent and steering committee of first lien lenders in out-of-court restructuring of Wastequip (manufacturer of waste containers); Q Investments as lender in connection with restructuring of Travelport (IT logistics for travel companies); the DIP lenders in General Growth Properties (retail REIT); Luxor Capital as senior secured lender and DIP lender in California Coastal Communities (real estate development company); the first lien lenders and DIP lenders in True Temper (manufacturer of golf club shafts); the agent for the first lien term lenders in Dayton Superior (manufacturer and distributor of concrete and masonry construction products); the indenture trustee of $800 million of leveraged lease rail car financings in CIT Group (financial institution).
+Mr. Kelsey represents creditors and stakeholder groups, including The Official Committee of Equity Security Holders in the Synergy Pharmaceutical Chapter 11 case; Bechtel Corporation in the Welded Construction Chapter 11 case; Goldman Sachs in the Kennewick Public Hospital District Chapter 9 case; Jamestown Properties in numerous retail Chapter 11 cases; Mesa West in connection with an out-of-court restructuring of a hotel and casino; Bank of America in connection with litigation relating to postpetition interest entitlements under ISDA Master Agreements in Lehman Brothers Holdings; the Official Committee of Unsecured Creditors in RCS Capital Corporation (retail investment advisory firm); YFE Holdings, Inc., as DIP Lender to Fresh & Easy (grocery chain); Credit Suisse and the steering committee of first lien lenders in Rural/Metro Corporation (private ambulance and emergency services); Cintra Infraestructuras, S.A. and affiliates in Indiana Toll Road (privately-operated toll road); PDL BioPharma, Inc. in connection with dismissal of bankruptcy case of Defined Diagnostics (pharmaceutical development company); Argonaut Capital as DIP lender and plan sponsor in Solyndra LLC (solar panel manufacturing); Cadence Design Systems in litigation over attempted sale by Theta Microelectronics of its patent portfolio; The Yucaipa Companies in connection with the disputed confirmation of Allied Holdings; the agent and steering committee of first lien lenders in out-of-court restructuring of Wastequip (manufacturer of waste containers); Q Investments as lender in connection with restructuring of Travelport (IT logistics for travel companies); the DIP lenders in General Growth Properties (retail REIT); Luxor Capital as senior secured lender and DIP lender in California Coastal Communities (real estate development company); the first lien lenders and DIP lenders in True Temper (manufacturer of golf club shafts); the agent for the first lien term lenders in Dayton Superior (manufacturer and distributor of concrete and masonry construction products); the indenture trustee of $800 million of leveraged lease rail car financings in CIT Group (financial institution).

-Mr. Kelsey represented Apollo Global Management in connection with the auction of certain assets of Central Grocers; one of the world’s largest retailers in its stalking-horse bid for the assets of Simplexity; Tengram Capital Partners in connection with the auction of the assets of Reed & Barton; Fifteen Group and Oaktree in connection with the auction for the Plantation Fashion Mall; Cadence Design Systems in its acquisition of intellectual property assets of TranSwitch Corporation; Luxor Capital in connection with its acquisition of William Lyon Homes (a large real estate developer in California, Arizona and Nevada); Paulson & Co. in connection with the auction to acquire the Extended Stay hotel chain.
+Mr. Kelsey represented Juniper West Properties in connection with its acquisition of The Time Nyack; Centric Brands Group in connection with the auction of certain assets of Gymboree; Welltower Inc. in its acquisition of Quality Care Properties in the HCR ManorCare bankruptcy; Citigroup in connection with the acquisition of subrogation claims in the PG&E Chapter 11 case; Apollo Global Management in connection with the auction of certain assets of Central Grocers; one of the world’s largest retailers in its acquisition of the assets of Simplexity; Tengram Capital Partners in connection with the auction of the assets of Reed & Barton; Fifteen Group and Oaktree in connection with the auction for the Plantation Fashion Mall; Cadence Design Systems in its acquisition of intellectual property assets of TranSwitch Corporation; Luxor Capital in connection with its acquisition of William Lyon Homes (a large real estate developer in California, Arizona and Nevada); Paulson & Co. in connection with the auction to acquire the Extended Stay hotel chain.
+Mr. Kelsey also provides distressed investing advice to investment firms, hedge funds and financial institutions.

 Rutgers University - 2000 Juris Doctor